omar-nafea/FullStack/Docs/Top 10+ Backend Technologies to Use in 2025 Expert Advice.md

 #### Performance and Use Cases

-Redis’s in-memory architecture gives it unmatched I/O speed, making it ideal for real-time applications such as:
+Redis's in-memory architecture gives it unmatched I/O speed, making it ideal for real-time applications such as:

 -   **Gaming**: Managing leaderboards, player sessions, and real-time statistics.
 -   **Chat Applications**: Storing messages, user presence information, and delivering real-time notifications.